Mods and rockers: Academic debunking

 The sociologist Stanley Cohen was led by his retrospective study of the mods and rockers conflict to develop the term "moral panic".
-In his 1972 study Folk Devils and Moral Panics, he examined media coverage of the mod and rocker riots in the 1960s.
+In his 1972 study Folk Devils and Moral Panics, he examined news coverage of the mod and rocker riots in the 1960s.
 He concedes that mods and rockers had some fights in the mid-1960s, but argues that they were no different from the evening brawls that occurred between youths throughout the 1950s and early 1960s at seaside resorts and after football games.
-He argues that the UK media turned the mod subculture into a symbol of delinquent and deviant status.
+He argues that the U.K. press turned the mod subculture into a symbol of delinquent and deviant status.

-Cohen argues that as media hysteria about knife-wielding mods increased, the image of a fur-collared anorak and scooter would "stimulate hostile and punitive reactions".
-He says the media used possibly faked interviews with supposed rockers such as "Mick the Wild One".
-The media also tried to exploit accidents that were unrelated to mod-rocker violence, such as an accidental drowning of a youth, which resulted in the headline "Mod Dead in Sea".
+Cohen argues that as hysteria about knife-wielding mods increased, the image of a fur-collared anorak and scooter would "stimulate hostile and punitive reactions".
+He says the news media used possibly faked interviews with supposed rockers such as "Mick the Wild One".
+The press also tried to exploit accidents that were unrelated to mod-rocker violence, such as an accidental drowning of a youth, which resulted in the headline "Mod Dead in Sea".

-Eventually, when the media ran out of real fights to report, they would publish deceptive headlines, such as using a subheading "Violence", even when the article reported that there was no violence at all.
-Newspaper writers also began to associate mods and rockers with various social issues, such as teen pregnancy, contraceptives, amphetamines, and violence.
+Eventually, when the press ran out of real fights to report, they would publish deceptive headlines, such as using a subheading "Violence", even when the article reported that there was no violence at all.
+Newspaper writers also began to associate mods and rockers with various social issues, such as teen pregnancy, contraceptives, amphetamines and violence.

-Media
+In film

 The 2010 remake of the 1948 film Brighton Rock is set in the era of mods and rockers, with Bank Holiday tribal clashes on Brighton promenades and beaches.

-The 1979 film Quadrophenia starring Phil Daniels and Leslie Ash is also set against the background of the 1964 Brighton clash with the incident featuring prominently.
+The 1979 film Quadrophenia starring Phil Daniels as Jimmy, Leslie Ash as Steph and Sting the lead singer of the English band The Police as Ace Face, is set against the background of the 1964 Brighton clash with the incident featuring prominently.

+In the Beatles' 1964 film A Hard Day's Night, Ringo Starr was asked by a reporter, "Are you a mod or a rocker?"
+Starr answered, "I'm a mocker."